Wallace Center at Winrock International

 The Farmer Driven Water Quality project was designed to increase the use of conservation grazing best management practices in the Kickapoo River watershed, part of the Mississippi River Drainage region to the Gulf, to achieve reductions in phosphorus and turbidity.
 This highly collaborative project combined technical assistance, cost share, decision support tool development (in partnership with Grassland 2.0), and water quality monitoring to see if concentrated resourcing on managed grazing can move the needle on water quality.
 Valley Stewardship Network and the Tainter Creek Farmer-led Watershed Council were key partners in practitioner outreach and engagement, educational event coordination, technical service provision, and water quality monitoring.

-The project underscores the importance of farmer-led networks and direct resourcing of on-farm conservation efforts.
+The project underscored the importance of farmer-led networks and direct resourcing of on-farm conservation efforts.

 Years Active: 2019 – 2023